 ‘A unique and heady blend of documented violence and photographic memory.’ – Medbh McGuckian

 ‘Prose-poems of poignancy and power, Reconstructions [is] a stunning symbiosis of word and image.’ – Adrian Rice

-An astonishing and visceral work that strikes clean to the often-dark but always-shining heart of Northern Ireland during its most troubled decades, this unique combination of words and images is a celebration of life, and a validation of two lives work.
-Billy O’Callaghan, author.
+‘Authentic, innovative and keenly-honed prose poetry.
+An astonishing and visceral work that strikes clean to the often-dark but always-shining heart of Northern Ireland.
+A heady combination of words that set the pictures alight.’ – Billy O’Callaghan

 About the Author